+254 781 641945

-Lake Nakuru National Park is situated approximately 164 kilometers northwest of Nairobi just on the rift valley Nakuru district.
-Its ecosystem mainly comprises of the Lake that covers 27% of the park’s area and its vegetation consists of 550 plant species and unique woodland that include most of the euphorbia, acacia woodlands and olea forests; busy grassland that are found along its border areas.
-The biggest area of the park largely acts as a wildlife protected area while the land along the catchment area is intensively used for agriculture, ranching and forestry.
+Lake Nakuru National Park is situated approximately 164 kilometers northwest of Nairobi just in the Rift Valley Nakuru district.
+Its ecosystem mainly comprises the Lake that covers 27% of the park’s area and its vegetation consists of 550 plant species and unique woodland that includes most of the euphorbia, acacia woodlands, and olea forests; busy grassland that are found along its border areas.
+The biggest area of the park largely acts as a wildlife-protected area while the land along the catchment area is intensively used for agriculture, ranching, and forestry.
 The park’s main gate is located 4 kilometers from Nakuru town.
-The park can be reached by air through the 12 kilometer long Naishi airstrip in the southern side of the protected area.
-There is also a gate at Lanet that links the protected area to Nairobi-Nakuru highway.
-Lanet gate is mostly used by tourists finishing their Uganda safaris and wish to extend their trip to Kenya.
-They cross from Uganda through Malaba or Busia borders.
+The park can be reached by air through the 12-kilometer-long Naishi airstrip on the southern side of the protected area.
+There is also a gate at Lanet that links the protected area to the Nairobi-Nakuru highway.
+Lanet Gate is mostly used by tourists finishing their Uganda safaris and wishing to extend their trip to Kenya.
+They cross from Uganda through the Malaba or Busia borders.

-Lake Nakuru was first designated as a National Park in 1961 where it covered an area of 188 square kilometers largely to provide perimeter buffer zone to conserve the Lake from encroachers and also to reduce the effect of urban and agricultural development in the immediate catchment as well as protect its stunning mountains.
-It was gazetted as a Rhino Sanctuary in 1993 and it is of no doubt that the park boasts of over 45 black and 31 white Rhinos.
-Lake Nakuru is designated as RAMSAR sites in Kenya.
-The park is credited for its unique pink flamingos that are commonly spotted on the Lake shores plus many other wildlife species most of which include lions, bat eared fox, wild cat, colobus monkeys, the unique long eared nosed bat, hippos, giraffes, cheetahs, leopards, pythons, antelope families, birds, baboons, black and white rhinos, warthogs and others.
-Lake Nakuru consists of a soda Lake and it is located within elevation of 1754 meters.
+Lake Nakuru was first designated as a National Park in 1961 it covered an area of 188 square kilometers largely to provide a perimeter buffer zone to conserve the Lake from encroachers and also to reduce the effect of urban and agricultural development in the immediate catchment as well as protect its stunning mountains.
+It was gazetted as a Rhino Sanctuary in 1993 and it is no doubt that the park boasts of over 45 black and 31 white Rhinos.
+Lake Nakuru is designated as a RAMSAR site in Kenya.
+The park is credited for its unique pink flamingos that are commonly spotted on the Lake shores plus many other wildlife species most of which include lions, bat-eared foxes, wild cats, colobus monkeys, the unique long-eared nosed bats, hippos, giraffes, cheetahs, leopards, pythons, antelope families, birds, baboons, black and white rhinos, warthogs and others.
+Lake Nakuru consists of a soda Lake and it is located at an elevation of 1754 meters.

 What to do in Lake Nakuru National Park